phalcon-orphanage/docs/en/api/phalcon_helper.md

 ```php
 final public static function countVowels( string $text ): int;
 ```
-Retuns number of vowels in provided string.
+Returns number of vowels in provided string.
 Uses a regular expression to count the number of vowels (A, E, I, O, U) in a string.